npetersen2/nathanpetersen.com-hugo/content/bio/index.md

     enable: true
 ---

-{{< img-float-right src="/images/nathan.jpg" width="190px" padding-left="1em" padding-bottom="0" padding-top="0.75em" >}}
+{{< img-float-right src="/images/nathan-suit.png" width="200px" padding-left="0.5em" padding-bottom="0" padding-top="0" >}}

-Nathan is a graduate student at the University of Wisconsin–Madison, pursuing a PhD in Electrical Engineering as part of WEMPEC.
+Nathan is a PhD candidate at the University of Wisconsin–Madison in Electrical Engineering as part of WEMPEC.
 His PhD research focuses on control of electric machines, specifically targeting magnetically levitated motor systems such as bearingless motors.

-For his MS research project, Nathan designed and built the Advanced Motor Drive Controller (AMDC) Platform, which is a collection of open-source hardware and software for controlling advanced electric machines.
+For his MS research project, Nathan designed and built the Advanced Motor Drive Controller (AMDC) platform, which is a collection of open-source hardware and software for controlling advanced electric machines.
 Check it out at [amdc.dev](https://amdc.dev/) or read the docs at [docs.amdc.dev](https://docs.amdc.dev/).

-When Nathan is not in the research lab collecting data (using the AMDC) or writing his latest paper (and learning the joys of $\LaTeX$), he enjoys building things, tinkering, and writing about it.
-His blog archieves his projects over the years, ranging from website design to embedded systems to brunch reviews.
+When Nathan is not in the research lab collecting data (using the AMDC) or writing his latest paper (appreciating $\LaTeX$), he enjoys building things, tinkering, and writing about it.
+His blog archives his ideas/projects/experiences over the years, ranging from website design to embedded systems to brunch reviews.

 Nathan's CV is available [here](/CV_NathanPetersen_updated_2023_05.pdf).